Plastic Procedures > Cosmetic Procedures > Body

 Q - What is the type of anesthesia, and when I can return to normal life?

-A - According to your preference and the procedure.
-General anesthesia is the formal.
-However, Local anesthesia with sedation usually could be used, and you can practice your normal life within 2 days up to few weeks.
+A - According to your preference and the procedures.
+General anesthesia or Local anesthesia with sedation, and you can practice your normal life within 2 hours up to few weeks.

-Q - What are the symptoms that may occur in the first five days after abdominoplasty procedures?
+Q - What are the symptoms that may occur in the first five days after liposuction procedures?

-A - Soreness which could be managed by pain killer’s medications and there may be edema or swelling.
+A - Soreness which could be managed by pain killer’s medications and there may be edema or swelling of the treated areas.

 Q - What are the guarantees that the success of the process?